Awalz/SwiftyDraw/README.md

 ### Line Opacity:

-The opacity of a line stoke can be changed by adjusting the `lineOpacity` property.
+The opacity of a line stroke can be changed by adjusting the `lineOpacity` property.
 SwiftyDraw accepts a CGFloat between 0. and 1.0:

 ```swift
 drawView.brush.opacity = CGFloat(0.5)